-2013 has seen a further reduction in water use.
+2014 has seen a further reduction in water use.
 This has been the result of significant infrastructural changes including new facilities and water tanks under the State Schools of Tomorrow project.
 The use of environmental infrastructure has led to decrease in the environmental footprint categories particularly electricity.
 We will continue to review our data and put strategies in place to address key areas.

-Environmental footprint indicators
+Environmental footpri Environmental footprint indicators

-Electricity kWh Water kL
+Years Electricity kWh Water kL

-2010-2011 519,829 4,732

 2011-2012 253,152 2,757

 2012-2013 472,475 2,185

+2013-2014 452,517 3,428

-The consumption data is sourced from the validated utilities expenditure return which the school submits at the end of each financial year.
-The data provides an indication of the consumption trend in each of the utility categories which impact on the schools environmental footprint.
+The consumption data is compiled from sources including ERM, Ergon reports and utilities data entered into OneSchool by each school.
+The data provides an indication of the consumption trend in each of the utility categories which impact on the school's environmental footprint.